5 Easy Steps on How to remove acrylic nails at home without damaging your nails

-It is always very important to communicate with your client.
-If the acrylic application was done on their own nails, like represented with my client here, they most likely won’t appreciate you cutting their nails.
-If the nails were lengthened using acrylic sculpture or tips, it is important to ask your client if you can cut it short or if you should preserve their natural nail underneath the extension.
+If the acrylic application was done on your own nails like represented with my client here and if your nails were lengthened using acrylic sculpture or tips, it is important to ask your yourself if you want it cut short or if you should preserve your natural nail underneath the extension.

-I like to use a tip cutter to shorten the extensions.
-If the nails are too thick I will use my e-file and medium grit sanding band to shorten the extension even more.
+Use a tip cutter to shorten the extensions.
+If the nails are too thick use an e-file and medium grit sanding band to shorten the extension even more.
 By shortening the nails you lessen the amount of product that has to be removed.
 This will save you a lot of time.

 Step two: remove the topcoat and thin out the product

-I like to use my e-file with a medium grit sanding band to thin out the product on my clients’ nails.
-You are more than welcome to use a rougher sanding band or even a 100/ 180 grit file, I just personally like the medium grit, and using an e-file is a lot faster for me.
+I use my e-file with a medium grit sanding band to thin out the product on my clients’ nails.
+You are more than welcome to use a rougher sanding band or even a 100/ 180 grit file, I just personally prefer the medium grit, and using an e-file is a lot faster for me.

-It is very important to remove the top coat before you start soaking the nails.
+It is very important to remove the topcoat before you start soaking your nails.
 I make use of a buff-off gel top coat that will not come off using acetone.
 It may start to give way if there are some cracks or another sort of weakness in the topcoat, but overall it will take an unnecessarily long amount of time to remove the product if you don’t remove the topcoat beforehand.

 Furthermore, thinning out the product will save you a lot of time when soaking the nails.
-I like to file off most of the product and to keep a thin amount of it left on my clients’ natural nails.
-It is very important to try and keep filing on your clients’ natural nails to a minimum.
-Especially if you are going to apply a fresh set to their nails after soaking the old one, which will entail you to file the natural nails for preparation.
+I file off most of the product and keep a thin amount of it left on my clients’ natural nails.
+It is very important to try and keep filing on your natural nails to a minimum.
+Especially if you are going to apply a fresh set of acrylic nails after soaking the old one, which will entail you to file the natural nails for preparation.

 By removing most of the old product the soaking process will progress a lot faster.
 You won’t have to use so much acetone for the removal and will be able to remove everything in quite a short amount of time.
-Just remember when filing the product to communicate with your client.
 Never try to rush things.

 Step three: Soak the nails